genome/bfx-workshop/lectures/week_03/sequence-data-and-containers.md

 !''*((((***+))%%%++   <- 4. quality scores, one character per base
 ```

-Let's answer some questions about our data.
+Let's explore these data and answer some questions about it.

 ### Question 1